Advanced cardiac monitoring

-Oslo University where he has worked for several years on methods for monitoring the heart motion.
-Magnus develops software for the CardiaSense technology.
+Oslo University where he has worked for several years on methods for monitoring the heart motion and is heading the technology development.

 Jonas holds a masters degree in engineering cybernetics from NTNU and has several years of engineering and R&D experience,

 both within tech startup and multinational IT.
 Jonas is heading the CardiaSense project.

 Board of directors